islomar/url-shortener-islomar/README.md

 # Yet Another URL Shortener (YAUS)
 URL shortener web application.
-Currently there is no user-friendly interface, you would need to use something like Postman for sending POSTs requests.
+Currently there is no user-friendly interface, you would need to use something like Postman or curl for sending POSTs requests.

 # How to run it locally
 * You will need **Java 8** and **Maven** installed.